slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fear is paralyzing.

-When you view everything through the lens of fear, you’ll tend to stay in retreat mode.
-Anger and excuses are fear clothed.
-All excuses are refutable.
-The best years of your life are the ones in which you decide your problems are your own - do not blame them on your family, the ecology, or the president.
-Living reality requires less energy than victim constiousness.
-Escaping reality sucks your energy.
+When you view everything through the lens of fear, you're more likely to remain in retreat mode.
+Anger and excuses often mask underlying fears.
+Remember that all excuses can be challenged.
+The best years of your life are the ones in which you take ownership of your problems rather than blaming them on your family, the environment, or the president.
+Living in reality requires less energy than cultivating a victim mentality.
+Escaping reality drains your energy.

 > *"Don’t give in to your fears.
 If you do, you won’t be able to talk to your heart."
 -- Paulo Coelho*